Chip Foose: Charity work

 Foose serves as the vice chairman of the Progeria Research Foundation's California Chapter.
 His youngest sister died of Hutchinson–Gilford progeria syndrome.
 He has also taken part in numerous children's charities such as Childhelp and Victory Junction Gang Camp.
 He was named grand marshal of SEMA's Show N' Shine public car show for children's charities.

 Awards and honors

 In November 1997, Foose became the youngest person to be inducted into the Hot Rod Hall of Fame.
 Additionally, Foose was inducted into the Darryl Starbird Rod & Custom Car Museum Hall of Fame in 2002, the Grand National Roadster Show Hall of Fame in 2003, the Detroit Autorama "Circle of Champions" Hall of Fame in 2012, and the San Francisco Rod and Custom Motorcycle Hall of Fame in 2005.
-In January of 2019, Foose was recognized as the Builder of the Decade by the Grand National Roadster Show.
+In January 2019, Foose was recognized as the Builder of the Decade by the Grand National Roadster Show.
 Foose has also won the following awards for his work: